Babu-com/intern-be-assessment/README.md

 - CSS
 - Any backend stack of your choice

 **GitHub** is the leading hosting platform for Git repositories. **Git** is the leading version control system in the world.
-You should familiarise yourself with these two technologies before attempting to complete this task.
+You should familiarise yourself with these two technologies before trying this task.
 Please take the time to understand how they work before implementing your solution.

 Using CSS frameworks such as Bootstrap or Tailwind is recommended.